mnagy94/jexer/README.md

 These are what I can clearly see right now.
 Obviously users are capable of finding many more.

-I intend to continue poking on TJIDE and Jexer, and will maintain a branch to be "the fastest and simplest Java language IDE available", which will deliberately remain small.
+I intend to continue poking on Jexer and TJIDE, and will maintain a branch to be "the fastest and simplest Java language IDE available", which will deliberately remain small.

-I hope that other languages choose to transliterate MIT Jexer to provide TUIs to their own platforms.
+I hope that other languages choose to transliterate Jexer to provide TUIs to their own platforms.
 I will be happy to help them understand the code to support those efforts.